threefoldtecharchive/rivine/doc/Running and Writing Tests for Rivine.md

 # Restore the changes you stashed earlier.
 $ git stash pop
 ```
 When you call `rebase`, you may run into some merge conflicts.
-Luke Champine's
-['How to into git and GitHub'][luke] has more details (and many useful tricks).

 Once the branch you want to test is up to date, you're ready to run some tests.